 Justice: Passing Fad or Immovable Truth?

-Added about a year ago by Marcus K. Paul
+Added about 2 years ago by Marcus K. Paul

 GUEST BLOG: As part of our #ThemeOfTheMonth focus on injustice Marcus K. Paul, author of The Evil that Men Do, discusses historic and modern understandings of injustice.